Hungarian Vizsla and Hungarian Wirehaired Vizsla

 Hungarian Vizsla pup

-The first modern documented resurrection was in 1920 with the FCI recognizing the Hungarian Vizsla as a separate breed in 1936.
+The first modern documented resurrection was in 1920 with the FCI recognising the Hungarian Vizsla as a separate breed in 1936.
 By 1943 it was recorded that 5,000 Vizslas were registered in Hungary.
 But the Second World War and the consequent Russian Communist occupation of Hungary played havoc with the Vizsla again in its country of origin.
 Fortunately sufficient numbers, together with their owners had already fled to countries outside Hungary.
 So partly due to the Hungarian's national pride, the Vizsla we know today survived.

-The Hungarian Vizsla in Australia
+History of Hungarian Vizsla in Australia

 Hungarian Vizsla wins Crufts 2010

 The Hungarian Vizsla was first introduced into Australia in 1973.
 Australian breeders proved their skill when Aust Ch and English Show Champion Hungargunn Bear itn Mind ("Yogi") was produced.
 This famous Vizsla not only enjoyed a remarkable show career in UK becoming an English Show Champion, but became the only Vizsla to win Best Exhibit in Show at Crufts, the world's largest dog show which he did in 2010.